 Don’t shy away from waiting several seconds after each twitch.
 Often, largemouth bass will pick up a “resting” shad from the bottom, if you give them enough time to do so!

 Best Lure Colors for Largemouth Bass in Muddy Water

-I asked 100 bass fishermen for their absolute best lure colors in muddy water.
+I asked 100 bass fishermen about their lure color preferences for muddy water.
 Here is the surprising result:

 These colors stand definitely in stark contrast to each other (black vs white), and they might seem a little odd at first glance.
-But, when it comes to light, visibility and silhouette under water, they actually make a lot of sense!
+But, when it comes to underwater light, visibility, and silhouette, they actually make a lot of sense!

 Starting with the most obvious color in dark and murky water, white simply sticks out and can be seen more than other colors in these conditions.
 Regardless, it is the weakest of the three suggested lure colors for muddy water, because its color intensity is somewhat weakened due to the lack of light.
 It also has virtually no silhouette to it.